-Flight Compensation by Situation - Flight delays
+Flight Compensation by Situation - Flight Delays

-Sometimes it might be a little difficult to understand which situations your flight may be covered under based off of a document with a substantial amount of legal-ese.
+Sometimes it might be a little difficult to understand which situations your flight may be covered under based on a document with a substantial amount of legal-ese.
 So we’ve decided to start our own series on this blog which handles the different scenarios under which you may be eligible for compensation for your disrupted flight.
 From this point on, the actual situation being presented is fictional – however the rights are the same.

 We’ll let you know just exactly how and when your flight may be eligible for flight compensation based on a flight delay.